by the CPJ auxillary team

 Within the tents dubbed as the Evergreen Gaza Solidarity encampment, one could find groups of students collaborating with one another, working to create a positive and social justice-oriented space to express student voice and demands in solidarity with Palestine.
 Members of the encampment created communal areas for food, literature, and resource sharing.
 In the days following the establishment of the camp, many members of the broader Olympia community came to show their solidarity; with people bringing food, water, shelter materials and weather protection once the rain began.
 Other demonstrations of solidarity from the community to the encampment included a shoutout by a DJ on KAOS radio, promptly followed by the song “police state” by dead prez.

-Students reported there was overwhelming support for Farm Worker Justice Day.
+Students reported support for Farm Worker Justice Day.
 They centered the importance of the farmers’ struggle for labor representation and fair compensation.
 They also highlighted the intersections between the farmers’ and the Palestinians’ fight for justice.
 Students organized to ensure as many members of the encampment as possible would be able to attend the event.
 Those who attended were able to learn and then share their observations, analyses, and connections with those who remained at the camp.

 Tuesday evening, the dean of students Holly Joseph approached the camp, greeted by multiple students and invited into conversation.
 The students made it clear that they planned to stay the night and continue the encampment, and were formulating a set of demands.
 After the conversation with the students, Joseph talked with the Vice President Dexter Gordon to establish an exception to the habitation policy for the encampment so that it would not be sweeped by Evergreen Police Services.
 This exception was extended to students while they outlined their negotiations with the provision that students would adhere to safety concerns and the Code of Student Rights and Responsibilities.